 One of the important tools for tracing mentalities, worldviews and social norms is the analysis of social rites and ceremonies.
 Ceremonies can be viewed as a reflection of the community and the symbolic acts mirror its reality.
 Therefore, in order to understand the attitude toward marital relations in the medieval Ashkenazi community, it is necessary to examine its communal marriage ceremonies.
 A detailed description of a marriage ceremony appears in the book of customs of the Worm's community.

 Worms is one of Germany’s most ancient cities.
 A prominent Jewish community existed in that city from the tenth century to the end of the seventeenth century.
 In the seventeenth century, R. Jousep (Juspa) Schammes, the community beadle, authored a book describing the city’s customs.
 The customs of Worms were meticulously preserved for centuries.
 They can be viewed as longue durée, profound phenomena reflecting mental and social conventions which changed and evolved at an extremely slow pace.
-It is therefore possible to assume that the worldviews reflected in the Worm's customs in the seventeenth century resembled those that had already existed in the Riẓba’s lifetime.
+It is therefore possible to assume that the worldviews reflected in the Worm's customs in the seventeenth century in some ways resembled the norms that had already existed in the Riẓba’s lifetime.
 The following is a description of the wedding ceremony:

 On Wednesday, which was the day of weddings…then the women take the bride and lead her to sleep, lying her down on a bed with sheets.
 The mother of the bride distributes sugar to all the women as they lie her down.
 Then the married men and young men lead the bridegroom to sleep, walking with him to the door of the room, singing “Yigdal” and do not allow him to enter the room until he distributes sugar to them- either the bridegroom, or his mother on his behalf, and then the bridegroom enters the room.
 If the bride is not pure, they have a minor male sleep alongside the bridegroom and a minor female sleeps alongside the bride so as not to allow them to be secluded with one another…and on that Saturday night, the groom consummates the marriage and withdraws from her, and recites the havdala ceremony loudly.
 Then they dance to gladden the bride and bridegroom.
 Subsequently, all the women join hands with the bride and dance a German folk dance together.
 Then all the men join hands with the bridegroom and dance as well…following this, the women take the bride and lie her down in the bed prepared for the bride and bridegroom.
 The men also lie down the bridegroom and sing Yigdal as is customary…then all the invited guests, men and women, go home in peace…and the mother of the bride- or, if she has no mother, the matron of the house where she resides- shows (the sheet with the blood of) her virginity to the rabbi’s wife or other pious women as proof that she was a virgin.
 And the night after the consummation of the marriage, the bridegroom purchases fish and hosts a feast to which he invites his kinsmen and the family of the bridegroom and whoever he wishes to, and this serves as proof that she was a virgin.